Skip to content

 It starts with “Nostalghia 1,” a sprawling seventeen-minute beatless piece of delicate piano introspection and twinkling, distant pads, recalling the ponderous fragility of some of Harold Budd’s classic ambient piano recordings (reprised with a shorter second half later in the collection).
 It largely hangs in the air like an unfinished thought, which I suppose is exactly what Zahn was going for — meditative and patient, it’s at the far opposite end of the spectrum from his recent Aarlenpeers EP of sputtering machine noise.

-That contrast of casual notes and airy atmospheres is what fuels most of Eleeve’s eight tracks, with a track like “Quite Music” shimmering with bright metallic tinkles while a thick haze of drones maneuvers through them.
+That contrast of casual notes and airy atmospheres is what fuels most of Eleeve’s eight tracks, with a track like “Quite Music” shimmering with bright metallic tinkles while a thick haze of drones manoeuvres through them.
 “Time as Metaphor” is Zahn’s tribute to Morton Feldman, thirteen minutes of delicate solo piano improvisations, low on touch (Zahn is barely striking the hammers on much of it) and high on residual surface noise (which works to a good effect).
-In contrast to that entirely organic and acoustic sound, “Anbelb” is a sublime, undulating drone, perhaps my favorite of the bunch, highly minimal and restrained.
+In contrast to that entirely organic and acoustic sound, “Anbelb” is a sublime, undulating drone, perhaps my favourite of the bunch, highly minimal and restrained.
 “The Pit,” on the other hand, has all the drama of distant thunder in its reverberated cracks of sound and elegiac pads.

 In rather stark contrast to Eleeve, Zahn has also unveiled Lyid Skor, a fifteen-track collection of “electronic, experimental, electro acoustic music compiled for an exclusive Bandcamp release.”
 What it lacks in lushness compared to some of Eleeve’s more elegant moments, it more than makes up for in experimentation.
 Eleeve grabbed me more immediately, but Lyid Skor is actually the more interesting of the two, with a lot more to dig into below the surface.